victorrgez/ReinforcementLearning/README.md

 - [X] Solve CartPole with a Single Network
 - [X] Solve CartPole with a Single Network using Memory Replay
 - [X] Solve CartPole with a Double Network (An Online Model plus a Target Network) to stabilise the algorithm
+- [X] Solve Lunar Lander (Discrete)
-- [ ] Solve Lunar Lander with discrete Action Space
+- [ ] Learn how to implement the gradients for an Actor-Critic Model with Tensorflow
-- [ ] Solve Lunar Lander with continuous Action Space
+- [ ] Solve Lunar Lander (Continuous) with Actor-Critic Model
 - [ ] Solve Bipedal Walker
-- [ ] Solved Bipedal Waker Hardcore
+- [ ] Solved Bipedal Walker Hardcore
-- [ ] Implement Action Critic Algorithm ?
 - [ ] \(Optional) Solve Atari Breakout.
 It would probably take more than a week computing each training loop...

 ## 1. Cart Pole